The 2017 Federal Scorecard has arrived featuring insights that create an advantage when navigating the largest market on Earth.

 Connect execution to long-term strategy, evaluate organic and inorganic growth options, and objectively evaluate performance efficacy.

-As a big data and analytics company, we believe the smart application of data has the power to transform enterprises.
+As a decision science firm, we believe the smart application of data has the power to transform enterprises.
 The National Defense Strategy calls on DoD to undertake this transformation.
 Govini is partnering with DoD and other national security departments and agencies to provide unprecedented transparency into government activity and the complex markets in which these organizations operate.
 This allows our clients to focus on innovation and modernization, balance mission portfolios to reflect priorities, and achieve better operational and business outcomes.

 Govini programmatically and algorithmically creates functional views that cut across DoD stovepipes by leveraging advances in machine learning and artificial intelligence.
 These cross-cutting views are impossible for defense analysts, operators, and decision-makers to see without a data-first approach.
 Govini offers DoD timely, accurate, high-fidelity data that enables NDS implementation and mission objectives at enterprise scale.